yzsvdu/RedTrainer/Source-Code-Flow.md

 ### Oj.java
     - Renders Display
+    - field js0 of type js is main gui

     - field K7 of type vH holds battle event information
         - field AJ0 of type No0 marks if battle gui is present
         - field P2 of type Gp0 holds battle states